 Wills & Trusts

-A traditional “Will” guarantees court proceedings after death, whereas, A “Trust” avoids the court process, altogether.
+A traditional will requires court proceedings after death, whereas a trust avoids the court process altogether.

-Even though a Willidentifies the individuals that you wish to act as your “Agents” after your death (called Executors), it does not dispose your assets.
+Even though a will identifies the individuals that you wish to act as your agents (known as executors) after your death, it does not dispose of your assets.
 It does not distribute your assets to your beneficiaries; it only clarifies and identifies who should get what asset.

-A Trust, as part of an “estate planning” (together with other estate planning documents), operates as the vehicle in disposing your assets during your disability and after your death, so that involvement in the probate court proceedings will be avoided altogether.
+A trust, as part of an estate plan (together with other estate planning documents), operates as the vehicle in disposing your assets during your disability and after your death, so that involvement in the probate court proceedings will be avoided altogether.

-However, if you wish to eliminate the court process for your beneficiaries, then you are encouraged to create “a living trust- based estate plan”.
+However, if you wish to eliminate the court process for your beneficiaries, then you are encouraged to create a living trust as part of your estate planning.